 About 75 % of your body’s weight is water.
 Much of this water is located in your cells, and the rest is in the blood vessels and the gaps between your cells.
 When you feel dehydrated, it’s a sign that you’re losing more water than you’re drinking.
 When you exercise, most of your water loss comes from sweat.

 The importance of drinking water cannot be stressed enough.
 Drinking water after exercise and physical exercise is particularly important.
 You lose water through sweat when you exercise.
 This is the water that needs to be replaced appropriately in order to maintain optimal health.

-In this post we will talk why it’s important to drink water throughout the day, and keep your body hydrated.
+In this post, we will talk about why it’s important to drink water throughout the day and keep your body hydrated.

 The importance of drinking water:

 “Now a recent study in the Journal of Human Nutrition and Dietetics provides even more evidence that we should choose water over other drinks if we want to control our weight.
 For the study, researchers from the University of Illinois looked at data on the eating (and drinking) habits of 18,311 adults as recorded in the National Health and Nutrition Examination Survey between 2005 and 2012” (Harvard Health Publishing, 2016)

 Some research has shown that drinking water can help to burn calories.
 Water may also temporarily increase the body’s resting energy expenditure which will result in burning a number of calories while you are resting.

 Also, it’s been said that drinking cold water might further improve the calories burning benefits because your body will have to heat up the water for digestion.
 And that will result in more energy expenditure.